 Unfortunately, it is currently not possible to order print media.

-- 2030All people have access to clean toilets and water
+- 60%of schools worldwide provide access to toilets and water.

 The right to water, sanitation, and health applies to everyone on earth.
 Schools must have safe and clean sanitation facilities, as children and young people spend most of their day there.
 To date, 620 million school girls do not have adequate sanitation at their schools (source).